BrennenWright/LocalAILab/README.md

 - Built out Helm charts for the lab to replicate the completed lab
 	- get the manifest correct first
+- Include the setup script for the supporting helms and k8s node setup
 - Complete test examples for CyPerf
 - Deploy:
 	- Eggplant